-We've documented 19 accessibility features for Grindstone in the Getting Started, Reading, Navigation, Controls, Visual and Audio areas to aid enjoyment of the game for different players.
+We've documented 19 accessibility features for Grindstone in the Controls, Getting Started, Reading, Navigation, Visual and Audio areas to aid enjoyment of the game for different players.
 This report is created with input from accessibility experts and the player community to help people find games that have the accessibility features they require.
-Once you have found potential games on the database, there are excellent specialist accessibility sites that offer in-depth reviews to guide your purchasing decisions.Grindstone is a colour matching puzzle game, where you plot the right path through each grid-level to attack enemies and gain treasure.
-The aim it to join together as many similar coloured monsters as possible in once go.
+Once you have found potential games on the database, there are excellent specialist accessibility sites that offer in-depth reviews to guide your purchasing decisions.Grindstone is a colour-matching puzzle game, where you plot the right path through each grid level to attack enemies and gain treasure.
+The aim is to join together as many similar coloured monsters as possible in one go.

-We haven’t documented any accessibility features for Difficulty in Grindstone which deal with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.
+We haven’t documented any accessibility features for Difficulty in Grindstone which deal with how you can adjust the challenge of play, and whether this is locked once chosen or can be adjusted as you play.
 The following games are similar to Grindstone, and offer accessibility features for Difficulty:

 We've documented 3 accessibility features for Getting Started in Grindstone which deal with what support is offered to get started with the game.
 This includes customising the experience when you first open the game via any onboarding processes it provides as well as tutorials and other assistance when you first start playing.

 These features aid your play of the game in terms of cognitive load on learning controls, dealing with pressure and coping with the environment and challenges.

 Tutorials: There are helpful tutorials and instructions on how to play.
 Information is provided in a timely manner, with appropriate level of detail.

 Reaction-Time Not Critical: Individual game actions don’t need quick reactions, or there are settings to lower the requirement for quick reactions.
 This means you don't need to quickly press a button in response to an on-screen prompt, target a fast-moving target or skillfully complete a scenario against the clock.